-Because these custom assessments are administered online, teachers and administrators get immediate feedback on skill gaps.
-These insights not only allow better conversations among educators, they also promote collaboration and identify areas where support or instructional adjustments are needed.
+Because the common assessments are administered online, teachers and administrators get immediate feedback on skill gaps.
+The instant insights allow better conversations among educators, promote collaboration, and help identify areas where support or instructional adjustments are needed.
 This, in turn, sets the stage for targeted remediation for those students most in need of assistance.

 “Without the common assessments we wouldn’t know where our students are standing throughout the school year and what we need to do to get them to where they need to be,” says McPherson, “The common assessments just open our eyes much earlier than if we waited until the ACT Aspire at the end of the year.”

 Teachers share goals, strengths, and areas for improvement with students as well.
 This transparency gives students ownership of their learning and motivates them to do their best.
-If students demonstrate standards proficiency on their assessments, designated remediation time becomes free time where they can choose to do art or read.
+If a given student demonstrates standards proficiency on their assessments, designated remediation time becomes free time where they can choose to do art or read.
 Otherwise, students spend the remediation period working on understanding and mastering the standards.

 Maintaining Focus Across the District

 District and school administrators had to continually work to stay focused on the goal.
 For example, even though everyone has access to the same information from Edulastic reports, school leaders regularly present their data at district meetings.
 “It’s important for everyone to understand the data,” McGowan says.

 Edulastic reports come directly from the custom assessments.
 The data is visible to both teachers and district leaders to help them efficiently track where more support is needed.
-In the classroom, teachers can use performance reports to adjust instruction in real-time and use in-depth, standards-based reports to track mastery over time.
+In the classroom, teachers can use performance reports to adjust instruction in real-time and in-depth, standards-based reports to track mastery over time.

 Edulastic integrated directly with the district’s other technology to keep reporting on track.
 Paragould leveraged Google Classroom and G Suite for Education for collaboration amongst teachers, communication with students and parents, and overall task organization.

 “With all of our technology, we can ensure that all students are successful no matter which classroom they’re in,” says Assistant Superintendent Nick Jankoviak.
 “With a wealth of academic data, we can have an intense conversation.”